thijssnelleman/automated-reproducibility/reviews/Applying and benchmarking a stochastic programming-based bidding strategy for day-ahead hydropower scheduling.md

 - If you wish to improve the answer, please copy the original answer and adapt it below.
 - If you consider the answer completely wrong, feel free to rephrase completely in your own wording.

+The hypothesis is correct, however the relation to the first hypothesis is not emphasized.
+(Sub-hypothesis)

 ### General Hypothesis questions

 The LLM has provided you with one or more hypothesis from your work.
 Is this the amount of hypothesis the same as the amount you specified?

-Please write the amount of hypothesis you had for the study: []
+Please write the amount of hypothesis you had for the study: [3]

 If this amount does not overlap with the LLMs answer, feel free to specify reasons below;

+Lacking one hypothesis regarding benchmarking metod.

 ## Experiments